|

 their "Sunday Best" and some come in jeans.

-We have a Visitor's Table at the
+have a Visitor's Table in the church foyer

-literature about Unitarian Universalism and our church in our literature rack.
+literature about Unitarian Universalism and our

 For